pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

 export default function handler(request: Request): Response | undefined { }
 ```

-next, we get the `Referer`[sic] header. this value will be either `null` if the
+next, we get the `Referer`[sic] header for the request. this value will be
-browser navigated to your site directly, or it will be url of the site that
+either `null` if the browser navigated to your site directly, or it will be url
-linked the browser to your site.
+of the site that linked the browser to your site.

 ```typescript
 export default function handler(request: Request): Response | undefined {